HISTORY UNCOVERED:

 At the conclusion of camp, each participant will be recognized as a Junior Warwick Historian and receive a Certificate of Achievement!

-Space will be limited.
+Space is limited.